Gavriil1/cip5_application_react/README.md

 ## Validation

 ### HTML
 The W3C Markup Validation Service was used to validate the HTML of the website.
 No errors were identified.

-On all pages we have the following error, which is related to  fontawesome library.
-Since we cannot adjust and change fontawesome library I treat the error as false positive:
+On all pages, we have the following error, which is related to the bug in FontAwesome library.
+Since we cannot adjust and change the FontAwesome library, I treat the error as a false positive:

 "CSS: transform: var(--fa-rotate-angle, none) is not a transform value. ate-angle,none))}.fa-stack{dis"